Home » Posts » Homemade Pancakes with Freshly Milled Flour

 • Versatile: Pancakes are easy to serve with whatever you have on hand.
 They taste delicious with butter and maple syrup, fruit, chocolate chips, nut butter, jam, and more!

 • Easy to make: It takes just a few minutes to whip up pancake batter and cooking them is simple.
-Whole grain pancakes make a fantastic easy breakfast.
+Freshly milled pancakes make a fantastic, easy breakfast.

 • Freezer meal: I love having quick meals stashed in the freezer, and these pancakes are perfect for that.
 Make a double batch and have a fast breakfast ready whenever you need it.